-The Dead College is a historically black liberal arts institution founded in 1875 by the United Presbyterian Church of North America.
-The school was part of a missionary effort to educate freed slaves.
+Knoxville College is a historically black liberal arts institution founded in 1875 by the United Presbyterian Church of North America.
+The school was part of a missionary effort to educate freed slaves, opening 10 years after slavery was abolished.
+The school initially offered elementary classes since most freedmen and women were not qualified to go to college.
 The 39-acre campus includes 17 buildings that are scattered along a hill overlooking a residential neighborhood.
-It was previously the site of a Confederate battery during the Civil War.
+The hill was previously the site of a Confederate battery during the Civil War.

-The school struggled into the 2000s although it remained open with an enrollment of 11 students.
-The Board of Trustees fired the school’s president in 2005.
-Under new leadership, the school and alumni hoped to breathe new life into the dying campus.
-An aggressive fundraising campaign ensued and the school hired an interim president.
+The college remained open into the 2000s, although enrollment totaled 11 students.
+In 2005, the board of trustees fired the school’s president.
+Under new leadership, the alumni hoped to breathe new life into the dying campus.
+An aggressive fundraising campaign led to an interim president.
 Unfortunately, the interim president could not turn the failing school around.
 He left shortly after being hired.

-The college was already struggling to pay back a $4.5 million loan taken out in 2003.
-The amount owed to the federal government for the clean up of the improperly stored chemicals in the science center was estimated at $425,000.
-In April 2015, the school leaders announced it would suspend classes for the Fall 2015 term in hopes of reorganizing.
-However, the college never reopened and remains indefinitely closed.
-In May of 2016, the Department of Environment and Conservation recommended the college become a state Superfund site due to the ongoing contamination issues.
+The amount owed to the federal government for the cleanup of the improperly stored chemicals was estimated at $425,000.
+The college was already struggling to pay back a $4.5 million loan from 2003.
+In April 2015, the college announced all classes for the Fall 2015 term were suspended in hopes of reorganizing.
+In May 2016, the Department of Environment and Conservation recommended Knoxville College become a state Superfund site due to the ongoing contamination issues.
 The city threatened the school with condemnation if they did not make repairs on over a dozen buildings.
-The local fire department stated they had responded to almost thirty fires at the campus since the buildings closed in 1997.